Waiting in Alicante

 We went back to the Volvo Ocean Race museum, because last time we only had 15 minutes before they closed.
 On Saturdays and Sundays they open extra parts of the exhibition, like the Brasil 1 (a retired VO70) and a simulator that supposedly simulates being in a race boat.

 Going inside the Brasil 1 was interesting, especially when you imagine having to share the cramped quarters with 10 other people during 9 months.
 The few minutes in the simulator was completely underwhelming.
 The two days we spent crossing in 7 to 8 Beaufort was probably closer to what the racing teams feel all the time.
-The museum made me come to a conclusion: I will never participate in the Volvo Ocean Race.
-Those people are all crazy.
+Main take-away from the museum: I will never participate in the Volvo Ocean Race.
+All those people are certifiably nuts.